quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.4.0 – January 31, 2025 =
+* New: do not cache tax rate if the validation service is down
+* New: Support for WooCommerce 9.6

 = 2.3.5 – January 8, 2025 =
 * New: use the function get_order_number instead of using the order ID